 Assessment for Learning is fundamental to raising standards and enabling children to reach their potential.
 Assessment in mathematics takes place daily using a range of strategies such as marking and feedback of work and verbal discussions with children.

-At Bosley St Mary’s teachers mark in green pen.
+At Bosley St Mary’s CE Primary teachers mark in green pen.
 Correct answers are indicated by a √ and incorrect answers by a ͦ.Children are then given time to respond to marking, usually with a teacher during daily practice.
 All corrected work is re-marked to ensure it is correct.
 On some occasions children may self/peer assess, which is completed in a different colour to their work.

 Leadership and Management

 The subject leader's role is to empower colleagues to teach mathematics to a high standard and support staff in the following ways:

 • By keeping up to date on current issues; disseminating relevant information and providing training for staff members (either directly or through other professionals)

 • Leading by example by modelling lessons or styles of teaching